Open-Vocabulary Video Anomaly Detection: Experiments

 \textbf{Evaluation metrics.} OVVAD entails detecting and categorizing anomalies.
 To assess detection performance, we employ standard metrics from previous works~\cite{sultani2018real, wu2020not}.
 For UCF-Crime and UBnormal, we use the area under the curve of the frame-level receiver operating characteristic (AUC) to evaluate performance.
 For XD-Violence, we utilize AUC of the frame-level precision-recall curve (AP).
 For classification, we report the video-level TOP1 accuracy for abnormal test videos on both UCF-Crime and XD-Violence.
 UBnormal lacks category labels, so we exclusively report AUC results.
 During the test phase, we provide these metrics for the entire set of categories, as well as separately for base and novel categories, on both UCF-Crime and XD-Violence.

-\textbf{Implementation Details} The proposed model is implemented using PyTorch and trained on single RTX3090 GPU.
+\textbf{Implementation Details.} The proposed model is implemented using PyTorch and trained on single RTX3090 GPU.
 The frozen image encoder and text encoder stem from pre-trained CLIP(ViT-B/16)~\cite{dosovitskiy2020image} model.
 The detector is a modified feed-forward network (FFN) layer in Transformer with ReLU replaced by GeLU.
 In line with existing works, we process 1 out of 16 frames for each video, and during the training phase, the maximum video length is set to 256.
 For model optimization, we use AdamW optimizer to train the model with learning rate of $1e^{-4}$ and train epoch of 20.
 The batch size is set to 64, consisting of an equal number of normal and abnormal samples.
 During the fine-tune phase with pseudo novel anomalies, the learning rate is set to $1e^{-5}$ on UBnormal and $5e^{-6}$ on UCF-Crime and XD-Violence.
-The fine-tuning process spans 10 epochs, with each batch containing 10 pseudo novel anomaly videos and 10 base anomaly videos.
-The hyper-parameters $\lambda$ is set as $1e^{-1}$ on UCF-Crime, $1e^{0}$ on XD-Violence and UBnormal, respectively.
-Another hyper-parameter $\sigma$ is set to 0.07 across all situations.
+The fine-tuning process spans 10 epochs, with each batch containing 10 pseudo novel anomaly videos and 10 base anomaly videos. $\sigma$ is set to 0.07 across all situations, and $\lambda$ is set as $1e^{-1}$ on UCF-Crime, $1e^{0}$ on XD-Violence and UBnormal, respectively.